CodingIntel

 Coding for Destruction of Malignant Lesions

-The primary factors in selecting a code for destruction of malignant lesions are: Size of lesion (not defect) Location Method is not a factor in code selection Per Principles of CPT® Coding: “The destruction of malignant lesions is reported with codes 17260—17286.
-Similar to the codes for excision of lesions, the correct code is chosen […]
+The primary factors in selecting a code for destruction of malignant lesions are: Selectd by size of lesion (not defect) Location Method is not a factor in code selection Report a code for each lesion treated Per Principles of CPT® Coding: “The destruction of malignant lesions is reported with codes 17260—17286.
+Similar to the codes […]

 Skin Biopsies